Setting up response validation

 Setting the response format using Patterns

-Patterns are used to define the format of the data that a respondent should enter when they are completing the questionnaire.
-They are used in open ended questions to check that the data is entered in the correct format.
+Patterns define the format of the data that a respondent should enter when completing the questionnaire.
+Open ended questions use them to check that the entered data is in the correct format.

 - Ensure that respondents or data entry personnel enter the correct format for information such as postcodes, zip codes or National Insurance numbers.
-Pattern matching is used to check whether the answer is a possible match in the pattern.
+Pattern matching checks whether the answer is a possible match in the pattern.

 - Convert the data into a standard form, such as adding currency symbols in quantity data.

-Snap XMP is supplied with a library of pre-defined patterns.
-You can also create your own using the Patterns dialog in Snap Desktop.
+Snap XMP contains a library of pre-defined patterns.
+You can also create your own using the Patterns dialog in Snap XMP Desktop.

 More information about patterns can be found at Introduction to patterns.

-Patterns can also be used to help validate responses from scanned questionnaires.
+Patterns can also help validate responses from scanned questionnaires.

 There are two types of scanning validation:

 - Spelling validation checks a response against a stored dictionary of words and tries to match responses to words in the dictionary.